 Glen Bramley is Professor of Urban Studies based in the Institute for Social Policy, Housing, and Equalities Research at Heriot-Watt University in Edinburgh.
 His recent research has focused on planning for new housing, housing affordability, social sustainability and aspects of poverty, including destitution, homelessness, access to services and the costs of poverty.
 He has published several books and numerous journal articles.
 From 2006 to 2010 he was on the Board of the National Housing and Planning Advice Unit, and from 2010-14 part of the PSE-UK research team.

 Nick Bailey is Professor of Urban Studies based in the School of Social and Political Sciences at the University of Glasgow.
 He has published in the fields of housing and urban policy, as well as in poverty, and has advised national and local government on the analysis of poverty and social exclusion.
 In addition to his involvement in the PSE-UK research team, he has more recently played a leading role in the development of research using administrative data, through both the Urban Big Data Centre at Glasgow, and the Administrative Data Research Centre for Scotland.

 Fifty years of poverty in the UK ~ Joanna Mack;

 Living standards in the UK ~ Demi Patsios, Marco Pomati and Paddy Hillyard;

 Severe poverty and destitution ~ Glen Bramley, Suzanne Fitzpatrick and Filip Sosenko;

-Social Networks, Support and Participation ~ Lisa Wilson, Eldin Fahmy and Nick Bailey;
+Social participation and social support ~ Lisa Wilson, Eldin Fahmy and Nick Bailey;

 Employment, poverty and social exclusion ~ Nick Bailey;